 Labs at NIA

-The Intramural Research Program (IRP) in the National Institute on Aging (NIA) is comprised of nine scientific laboratories, the Translational Gerontology Branch, and ten core facilities.
+The Intramural Research Program (IRP) in the National Institute on Aging (NIA) is comprised of seven scientific laboratories, the Translational Gerontology Branch, the Center for Alzheimer's and Related Dementias (CARD), and ten core facilities.
 The research program has three main focus areas: Neuroscience, Aging Biology and Translational Gerontology.
 IRP scientists conduct research in many different disciplines that range from basic science to clinical research and epidemiology.
 Medical problems, which typically affect older persons, are studied in depth using the tools of modern laboratory and clinical research, with a translational perspective.
 The central focus of our research is understanding age-related changes in physiology and the ability to adapt to environmental stress.

 Read about NIA labs and find contact information for IRP researchers by clicking on the lab names below.
 Or, read the latest IRP news.